Alexzxj/IPQ/main.md

   User table fields: id, name, email, phone, createDate
 ```
 * Why is the concurrent performance of Python so low?
 How can we improve the concurrent performance?
 Please explain the GC mechanism.
+* What is your code development process like?
+How do you ensure the quality of your code?
+Will you be more proactive in conducting unit tests and inheritance tests?
+If so, what is your test coverage rate?
 * Are there any AI scenarios in Odoo where AI has helped solve those practical problems?
 * Please identify the flaws in the following code and optimize it.
 ```